Thank you for reading our post, please rate this article at the end.

 - The messy application can be challenging.

-- It’s a bit more expensive than other good brands.
+- It’s slightly more expensive than other reputable brands.

 3. Dicor RP-CRC-1 EPDM Rubber Roof Acrylic Coating